Self-duality of massless scalar three-point amplitudes: Abstract

 \section{Abstract}

-We prove that massless scalar three-point amplitudes are self-dual under Fourier transformation.
-This implies that the momentum space amplitude can be expressed as the position space amplitude of the same graph with transformed edge-weights (not the dual graph) if external vertices are labeled accordingly.
-In particular, a massless scalar three-point integral can be expressed as a graphical function.
-The result follows immediately from a theorem by M. Golz, E. Panzer and the author on parametric representations of position space integrals (2015), but it was only observed by X. Jiang in 2025 in the context of four-dimensional Super-Yang-Mills theory.
+We prove that off-shell massless scalar three-point Feynman integrals are self-dual under Fourier transformation.
+This implies that a momentum space integral can be expressed as the position space integral of the same Feynman graph with transformed edge-weights (not the dual graph) if external vertices are labeled accordingly.
+In particular, any off-shell massless scalar three-point Feynman integral can be expressed as a graphical function.
+The result follows immediately from a theorem by M. Golz, E. Panzer and the author on parametric representations of position space integrals (2015), but it was only observed by X. Jiang in 2025 in the context of four-dimensional $\mathcal{N}=4$ Super-Yang-Mills theory.
 We generalize Jiang's result and discuss the consequences of the self-duality in the context of graphical functions.
 In particular, we derive a new identity for graphical functions and a new twist relation for scalar integrals (Feynman periods) in $\phi^4$ theory.